 The training video also covers fires, fire extinguishers, thermal burns (chemical burns), explosions, and chemical spills.
 An emergency in the lab is something that we all hope will never happen.
 After this training, we will at least have an educated lab staff that knows what to do "just in case."
 This training is available on a DVD or you can also purchase the training via our online safety training program.

-This DVD training video is 16 minutes in length.
+This DVD training video is 16 minutes in length and you can watch a full-length preview below.

 What's Included In The Box?: